Minnesota Programming

 At Raise The Barr, we offer a range of programming for single parents attending Minneapolis College and Dunwoody College of Technology.

 A small number of students from these institutions also participate in a housing cohort designed to help stabilize families.
-Cohort applications open each summer and occasionally during the second semester.
+Cohort applications open each spring and, occasionally, mid-year.
 If you’re interested in applying for the cohort program, please check back on this page for updates throughout the year.

 -